scipion-chem/docs/docs/plugins/modeller/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In order to use this plugin, you need to install first :ref:`pwchem-index`.

 B) Installation steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. include:: ../../templates/plugins/installation/installation-steps.rst
 .. include:: ../../templates/plugins/installation/only-devel.rst

-|

 ==========================================
 Protocols
 ==========================================

-- :ref:`modeller-comparativeModelling`: comparative modelling of a protein sequence using one or several structure templates.
+- :ref:`modeller-comparative-modelling`: Comparative modelling of a protein sequence using one or several structure templates.
-- :ref:`modeller-mutationModelling`: residue mutation modelling and energy optimization.
+- :ref:`modeller-mutation-modelling`: Residue mutation modelling and energy optimization.